AdaptiveScale/lxdui/README.md

     Make sure you initialize LXD before you can use it with `lxdui`
      - Run `sudo lxd init`
-     - Choose the preferred settings
+     - Choose your desired settings
      - For beginners -- you can just start the daemon with its default parameters
      	-  `sudo lxd init --auto`